What is the paleo diet?

 Who started the paleo diet?

 The popularity of the paleo diet has been growing around the world since the 1990’s.
-Dr. Loren Cordain is considered to be the founder of “The Paleo Movement” and also one of the world’s leading experts on the paleo diet – he has actually trademarked the term…however many others have also researched and written about paleo eating before him and since him including Mark Sisson and Robb Wolfe.
+Dr. Loren Cordain is considered to be the founder of “The Paleo Movement” and also one of the world’s leading experts on the paleo diet – he has actually trademarked the term…however many others have also researched and written about paleo eating before him and since him including Mark Sisson and Robb Wolf.

 These paleo diet authors and advocates describe that the structure of Paleolithic communities were that of hunter-gatherers, meaning that they ate the foods that were the most available to them naturally by finding them or hunting for them.
 They did not grow large amounts of crops, domesticate animals, or process their foods in any way, so their bodies did not adapt to eat the type of more modern foods that require this preparation.